leefong123/Cluster-monitoring/README.md

 # Cluster-monitoring
 Use Prometheus to monitor a containerized application running on Minikube within VMware Workstation
+  a.
+Track HTTP requests and automate alerting when HTTP errors are detected
+  b.
+Monitor container restarts within the pods, and automate alerting

 # Setting up the environment
 1. Install Python3
 2. Install Docker